Chain Maille Jewelry Making: A Wrist-Saving Tip, Expert Advice, and 10 Chain Maille Bracelets

 I especially love our project compilation eBooks because, in addition to being an awesome value, the 10 projects allow me to see how up to 10 different artists use a similar technique in 10 different chain maille jewelry tutorials.
 I always learn great tips and techniques from these compilations, which I combine with what I already know to create the best practices for me.
 Plus it’s an instant digital download, so you can have it right away!

-About our guest: Christiane Ross is the Coordinating Producer and Resident Artist for Jewel School, a jewelry-making show on Jewelry Television (JTV).
+CChristiane Ross is the Coordinating Producer and Resident Artist for Jewel School, a jewelry-making show on Jewelry Television (JTV).
 She is a guild artist and Senior Level Art Clay Instructor as well.
 Christiane was featured creating chain maille bezels in an episode of Beads, Baubles & Jewels, and her Dragonscale Cuff was a Fire Mountain Gems contest finalist.
-One of her favorite moments was being chosen as Ms. May in the Femaillers (female chain maillers) Calendar from The Ring Lord!
+Being chosen as Ms. May in the Femaillers (female chain maillers) Calendar from The Ring Lord was one of her favorite moments!
 Connect with Christiane and see her chain maille, metal clay, and other jewelry on her Facebook page.